 is a first-year in Columbia who hopes to major in English and Visual Arts.
 Her favorite place in the city is The Whitney's terrace.
 She spends her time writing, riding the one train, and contemplating the briefest response to "where are you from?"

 is a generally confused person.
-They love brooding almost as much as they love Bee Movie.
-They are unsure as to whether their intended major of philosophy will make them more or less confused.
+He loves brooding almost as much as he loves Bee Movie.
+He is unsure as to whether his intended major of philosophy will make him more or less confused.

 is a CC junior majoring in Political Science and Philosophy who is constantly wrapped in the throes of a quarter-life crisis, asking where all the years have gone at the ripe age of 20.
 When she’s not lurking around the Ferris pizza station for a fresh slice of pepperoni, she likes to skulk around Ref Room in Butler hunting for a seat and wondering if a man is really “but what he knoweth.”

 Head of Design for PR

 is a first-year in Columbia College.
 She will likely major in something that would require her to know what a mitochondria is.
 In her free time she enjoys making ravioli, avoiding the gym, and admiring strangers' tattoos.

 is a first-year majoring in Film Studies and Computer Science.
 She is from Taiwan.
 You can spot her around campus as a little girl with a big camera.
 She’s always down to get in a heated debate about television.
 She will compose theme songs for anyone who wants one.

 is a sophomore majoring in English Literature and Computer Science.
 She is proudly from Sugar Land, Texas.
 She loves her 10-year-old beagle, adores her parents, and appreciates a good cup of coffee.
 In the future, she hopes to travel as much as she can and write mediocre poetry along the way.